spicysoft/jp-www-gitlab-com/source/direction/create/editor/web_ide/index.html.md

 When working through the code review process users are often trying to understand feedback in the context of their changes.
 Engineers must examine feedback in one window and then return to their editor to make changes.
 By expanding [code review tools in to the Web IDE](https://gitlab.com/groups/gitlab-org/-/epics/72) we can help provide that review feedback in the Web IDE so that changes can be made more easily.

 It's also important to help users quickly jump to definition and find references while reviewing and editing code within the Web IDE.
 Supporting [code intelligence](https://gitlab.com/groups/gitlab-org/-/epics/1576) features [in the Web IDE](https://gitlab.com/groups/gitlab-org/-/epics/2332) will move that vision forward.

+#### GitLab Workflow extension for VS Code Code

+Following the integration of the extension into the Web IDE, we will focus on tighter integration with other parts of GitLab.

+**Quality and Security Scan results in VS Code [&6515](https://gitlab.com/groups/gitlab-org/-/epics/6515)**: GitLab provides feedback to developers through code quality and security scans.
+This information is provided in GitLab through merge requests and report data, but it isn't immediately available to engineers as they're working in their editor.
+We'll continue to look for opportunities to expand our efforts here.

 ### Maturity